Educating the next generation of science and technology leaders

 Our degree, the Rutgers Master of Business and Science (MBS), was established in 2010 to dually serve the needs of New Jersey’s working, science-based professionals and support the STEM-based industries of the surrounding New York/New Jersey Metropolitan area.

-Our goal is to train the next generation of individuals to assume key integrator and leadership roles in science-intensive industries, thereby helping to fuel innovation, accelerate technological discoveries, and translate science-based research into practical applications and consumer offerings that drive the economic growth of our state.
+With an eye for innovation, commercialization, and entrepreneurship, our goal is to train the next generation of individuals to assume key integrator and leadership roles in science-intensive industries, thereby helping to fuel innovation, accelerate technological discoveries, and translate science-based research into practical applications and consumer offerings.

 What We Do

-Through an integrated, interdisciplinary, and dynamic curriculum, we meet the STEM industry’s ever-changing labor needs by educating a new generation of professionals who can keep pace with rapid workforce changes.
+Through an integrated, multidisciplinary, and dynamic curriculum, we meet the STEM industry’s ever-changing labor needs by educating a new generation of professionals who can keep pace with rapid workforce changes.

 Program History: Bridging the Gap

-While Rutgers is renowned for its prestigious, STEM-based graduate courses and its reputation as a research powerhouse, in 2008,there were no programs that could adequately address a growing need in the STEM industry workforce: employees who possessed not only an advanced, science-based education, but who had comprehensive business skills suitable for corporate positions.
+While Rutgers University is renowned for its prestigious, STEM-based graduate courses and its superior business school, in 2008,there were no programs designed to address a significant, growing need among STEM-based employers: candidates who could successfully integrate and apply advanced, science-based knowledge and comprehensive business skills that were suitable for corporate positions.